vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 with the one and the other.

-O Great Goddess\! the *bali* is to be off ered, using “cause,” to myself who am the Guardian of the Field and to Ba ṭ uka who is the self of the Yoginīs. //198b–199a//
+O Great Goddess\! the *bali* is to be off ered, using “cause,” to myself who am the Guardian of the Field and to Baṭuka who is the self of the Yoginīs. //198b–199a//

-*yoginīnāṁ mahādevi ba ṭ ukāyātmarūpiṇe* //198//
+*yoginīnāṁ mahādevi baṭukāyātmarūpiṇe* //198//

 *kṣetrāṇāṁ pataye mahyaṁ baliṁ kurvīta hetunā * /

-The rite of *bali* is one of the last parts of the *pūjā. * It is given here a metaphysical dimension underscored in the Dī , which says that the inner nature of Ba ṭ uka is the vibration \( *spanda* \) of the supreme bliss, which is the self of the Yoginīs.
+The rite of *bali* is one of the last parts of the *pūjā. * It is given here a metaphysical dimension underscored in the Dī , which says that the inner nature of Baṭuka is the vibration \( *spanda* \) of the supreme bliss, which is the self of the Yoginīs.

 As for Kṣetrapāla, the “Guardian of the \(sacrifi cial\) Field,” the “fi eld,”